 How Gravity Feels

-Gravity’s weighted blanket is made of cotton, while the cover is a moisture-wicking material that draws the heat away from your body during the night.
+Gravity’s blanket is made of cotton, while the cover is a moisture-wicking material that draws the heat away from your body during the night.
 While some reviewers do say the fabric feels stiff, most agree it feels cool and sleek.
 The blanket also contains glass beads for filler, which allow for better temperature control than cheaper plastic pellets.

 The square quilt pattern helps to keep the weighted beads evenly distributed throughout the blanket.
 The blanket also stays evenly spread inside the duvet with 4 dual button and tie fasteners and a zipper to close it off.

 Gravity Cooling Weighted Blanket is a wonderful high-end option for hot sleepers.
 It comes complete with a moisture-wicking cover that’s easy to care for and comfy to cuddle up and sleep with.